-The Master of Psychology (Clinical) Course Handbook 2016 (PDF 439KB) can be downloaded.
-This handbook is also a guide for students intending to enrol in 2016.
+The MPsych (Clinical) Handbook 2018 can be downloaded here 2018 Master of Psychology (Clinical) program Handbook (PDF 431KB) .
+This handbook is also a guide for students intending to enrol in 2018.

 MPsych (Clinical) students are no longer able to change their status to PhD (Clinical).